astroumd/PHYS265-spring24/github.md

 3. Create your own new repo for Lab1, and create a README file.
 Suggested name is PHYS265-spring24-lab1, but feel free to pick any name.
-   Set permissions (to be discussed if we are using private or public)
+   Set permissions (to be discussed if we are using private or public).

 4. Modify the README file, and put your name in it.
-Upload this file back to github.
+Upload this file back to github but first committing it to the **main** branch (blue button bottom left), after which on the right side you will see your pending actions, in this case **Push Origin**.